zexalistic/figure-configuration-based-on-FPGA/README.md

 # figure-configuration-based-on-FPGA
-#a course homework using Verilog and C
+#a course homework using Verilog
 This project aimed to accomplish figure configuration on FPGA.
 We used Vivado 2016 as our developing tool.

 Unfortunately, we did not have enough time to fix our project, thus every thing was okey in simulation but there were something wrong when synthesizing the code on board.